hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 <br/>
 -add-ons in the "Customize Toolbar" menu
 <br/>
--slow down mouse vert sensitivity when the cursor approaches the left/right sides of bookmarks (folders)
+-decrease mouse vert sensitivity when the cursor approaches the left/right sides of bookmarks (folders)

 ***Useful addons***
 <br/>